How are you billed for Atlassian Access?

 Unique billable user

-To be counted as a unique billable user for your Atlassian Access subscription, the user needs to have an enabled, managed account in your organization that also has access to at least one Atlassian Access-supported product.
+To be counted as a unique billable user for your Atlassian Access subscription, the user needs to have a managed account in your organization with access to at least one Atlassian Access-supported product.
 Read more about managed Atlassian accounts.

 Atlassian Access currently supports these products: